When I die…

 …I hope that I truly made impact within the lives of people that I love.

-That the people that I love (many of whom, let’s face it, also love me) were able to love more deeply, feel more expansively, share more fiercely and freely, show up more authentically and, truly, I hope that my intersection with their lives and journeys increased their capacity for all of that by any degree.
+That the people that I love (many of whom, let’s face it, also love me) were able to love and express themselves in the world more deeply, to feel more expansively, share more fiercely and freely, show up more authentically and, truly, I hope that my intersection with their lives and journeys increased their capacity for all of that by any degree.

 That they were emboldened by my bold face.
-By my own emotional, physical, and sapiosexually thirsty self.
+By my own emotional, physical, and sapiosexually thirsty and luscious self.

 The water runs through it.
 Here; sip.